 Claire Van Overdijk Estates, Trusts & Tax

-Claire is a full member of the Society of Trust and Estate Practitioners (STEP)
+Claire has a busy traditional chancery practice and is a full member of the Society of Trust and Estate Practitioners.
+Her practice encompasses the following areas:

 July 2003 Called to the Bar